equivalent/equivalent.github.io/_posts/article/2018-06-14-rails-api-authentication-with-spa-csrf-tokens.md

 title:  "Rails CSRF protection for SPA"
 disq_id: 51
 description:
   How to secure Rails API for SPA with CSRF protection.
-Is it needed for JWT ?
+Is it needed for token headers (e.g.: Bearer token, JWT) ?
 Or just for session cookies?
 ---